JavaNerd100/Strings/README.md

 # Strings
-Basic of Java String class
+Here you will get to know about the String class and its methods.